 To achieve greater success in any field, we must break bad habits and build good ones.
-In Atomic Habits, James Clear draws on insights from cognitive and behavioral sciences to provide a powerful step-by-step plan that can help you to create better habits in any area of life.
-In this Atomic Habits summary, we’ll briefly explain the Habit Loop (how habits are formed), and the 4 laws to form good habits and break bad ones.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In the book, James Clear draws on insights from cognitive and behavioral sciences to provide a powerful step-by-step plan that can help you to create better habits in any area of life.
+In this free Atomic Habits summary, we’ll briefly explain the Habit Loop (how habits are formed), and the 4 laws to form good habits and break bad ones.

 What are Atomic Habits?

 Atomic habits are tiny routines and behaviors that build on one another to multiply outcomes over time.

 We tend to prioritize big breakthroughs over tiny improvements.
 However, it’s those small daily decisions and actions that really matter.
 If you improve by 1% a day, you don’t just become 365% (or 3.7x) better in 1 year.
 Because of the compounding effect, you actually become 37x better.
 The reverse is also true if you slide by 1% per day.
 Thus, regardless of where you are now, your habits define your trajectory and future outcomes (for better or worse).